haileytapia/portfolio/SplunkStyleGuide.md

 This subsection contains writing guidance I've created for Splunk documentation and products.
 {: .fs-6 : .fw-300 }

-To view a section of the [Splunk Style Guide](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse) to which I contributed, select an item from the table of contents below.
+To view a section of the [Splunk Style Guide](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Howtouse) to which I contributed, select an item from the following table of contents.

 - TOC
 {:toc}